Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 .. tabs::

     .. group-tab:: scipy.sparse
-        The input graph and the vertices' weights are provided as a scipy sparse array and a numpy array, respectively.
+        The input graph and the vertex weights are provided as a scipy sparse array and a numpy array, respectively.

         .. testcode:: mwis_sp